• Skip to primary navigation

 Windows will also create “RegIdleBackup” task in the Task Scheduler to manage future Auto-registry backups on your computer.

-Once Registry Backups are enabled on the computer, you can make a manual backup of Registry Files on your computer at any time by following the steps below.
+You can make a manual backup of Registry Files on your computer at any time by using the following steps.

 Open Windows Task Scheduler